openssl/openssl/README.md

 Builds have been tested on macOS 10.13.3 (clang), Ubuntu 14.04.5 (gcc-7).

-### Step 1: Build liboqs

-First, you must download and build liboqs.
-You must use a version of liboqs that uses the old API (this project will be updated once the new KEM API in integrated in liboqs's master branch).

-Follow the instructions there to download and build that branch of liboqs.

-### Step 2: Download fork of OpenSSL
+### Step 1: Download fork of OpenSSL

 Clone or download the source from Github:

     git clone --branch master https://github.com/open-quantum-safe/openssl.git
-        cd openssl

-### Step 3: Install liboqs into OpenSSL directory
+### Step 2: Build liboqs

-Go back to the directory where you built liboqs.
+Next, you must download and build liboqs.
+You must use a version of liboqs that uses the old liboqs API, such as the liboqs master branch as of May 2018.
+(This project will be updated once the new KEM API in integrated in liboqs's master branch.(

+Follow the instructions there to download and build that branch of liboqs and install into a subdirectory inside the OpenSSL folder.

+    git clone --branch master https://github.com/open-quantum-safe/liboqs.git
+    cd liboqs
+    autoreconf -i
+    ./configure --prefix=<path-to-openssl-dir>/oqs
+    make
-        make install PREFIX=<path-to-openssl-dir>/oqs
+    make install

 This will create a directory `oqs` in your newly download OpenSSL directory, with subdirectories `include` and `lib` containing the headers and library files of liboqs.

-### Step 4: Build fork of OpenSSL
+### Step 3: Build fork of OpenSSL

 Now we follow the standard instructions for building OpenSSL.

 To configure OpenSSL, on Linux type:

     ./config

 and on macOS type:

     ./Configure darwin64-x86_64-cc

 Then type: